keplerg/tikz-draw/README.md

 - **Multi-Object Rotation**: Works with single or multiple selected objects - all rotate together around their collective center
 - **Smart Coordinate Cloning**: Coordinates shared with non-selected objects are automatically cloned before rotation, so non-selected objects remain unaffected
 - **Coordinate Rotation**: Rotations modify the actual coordinate positions (not TikZ transforms), so what you see is what you export
-- **Rectangle Limitation**: Rectangles cannot be rotated due to TikZ limitations (rectangles are always axis-aligned).
-Convert to a path first if rotation is needed
+- **Rectangle & Grid Rotation**: Rectangles and grids support rotation with `rotate around` TikZ command
+- **Pattern Stability**: When rotating filled objects, patterns maintain their orientation (don't rotate with the object)

 ### Copy & Paste
 - **Single or Multiple**: Copy/paste works with any number of selected objects - just select and press Ctrl+C, then Ctrl+V
 - **Relationship Preservation**: When copying multiple objects, their coordinate relationships are preserved in the paste
+- **Unique IDs**: Pasted objects automatically get new unique IDs and coordinate names to avoid conflicts
 - **Quick Duplication**: Select objects, press Ctrl+C to copy, then Ctrl+V multiple times to create multiple copies

+### Coordinate Management
+- **Smart Deletion**: When you delete an object, any coordinates that were only used by that object are automatically deleted too
+- **Name Validation**: Point names must be unique - the editor prevents renaming to names already in use
+- **Automatic Cleanup**: Keeps your workspace organized by removing orphaned coordinates
+- **Shared Coordinates**: Coordinates used by multiple objects are preserved when one object is deleted

 ### Organization
 - **Naming Points**: Points are automatically named A, B, C...
-You can rename them in the properties panel
+You can rename them in the properties panel (duplicate names are rejected)
 - **Reordering**: Drag objects in the Objects list to change their draw order (z-index)
+- **Auto-Scroll**: When you create or select objects, the object list automatically scrolls to show them
 - **Colors**: Use the color picker or enter custom hex colors.
 TikZ color names (red, blue, etc.) are supported
 - **Patterns**: Combine fill colors with patterns for visual variety.
 Pattern color matches the fill color
 - **Point Labels**: Points can have both an editor name (shown in gray) and an export label (rendered in LaTeX)
+- **Hide Invisible Points**: Toggle checkbox to hide/show coordinate points that aren't marked as visible
 - **Undo/Redo**: Don't worry about mistakes - every action can be undone with Ctrl+Z

 ## Browser Compatibility